 Also, choose tomatoes that exhibit traits that you find desirable.
 For example, you may choose to save tomato seeds from a large tomato with a shape you like.

 The reason for doing this is that genetics are at play.
-Saving seeds from beautiful, healthy-looking tomatoes will increase the chances of passing down those characteristics to the next plant.
+Saving seeds from beautiful, healthy-looking tomatoes will increase the chances of passing down those characteristics to the next generation.

 If you grow multiple tomato varieties in the same garden, you may want to skip ahead and read more about cross-pollination.
 Basically, two heirloom tomato varieties may cross pollinate during a grow season.